paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/protocol-validator-disabling.md

 # Risks Mitigation

-## Addressing the risks of having validator disabling:
+## Addressing the risks of having validator disabling

 One safety measure is bounding the disabled number to 1/3 ([**Point 2.**](#system-overview)) or to be exact the byzantine threshold.
 If for any reason more than 1/3 of validators are getting disabled it means that some part of the protocol failed or there is more than 1/3 malicious nodes which breaks the assumptions.